juice-shop/pwning-juice-shop/part2/forgotten-content.md

 #### Hints

-* First you need to find out _which product_ this challenge is all about
+* The product you might want to give a closer look is the _OWASP Juice Shop Logo (3D-printed)_
 * For your inconvenience the blueprint was _not_ misplaced into the same place like so many others forgotten files covered in this chapter